natalieagus/50005/docs/OS/03-os-services.md

 <br>

 # Summary
+This chapter offers an in-depth examination of the services provided by operating systems to facilitate user interactions and efficient system management.
+It explores various aspects of system calls and user interfaces, detailing how these elements work together to enhance the functionality and user-friendliness of computing systems.

+Key learning points include:
+- **System Calls and API**: Discusses how system calls serve as interfaces for programs to request services from the OS kernel, including process control, file manipulation, and device management.
+- **User Interfaces**: Explores the roles of graphical (GUI) and command-line interfaces (CLI) in providing access to system services, emphasizing the ease of use and functionality they offer to users.
+- **Process and Resource Management**: Detailed explanation of how operating systems handle processes, manage resources, and ensure security through careful control and monitoring.

-Operating systems provide essential **services** that enhance user interaction and system efficiency through various interfaces and functionalities.
+In summary, operating systems provide <span class="orange-bold">essential</span> **services** that enhance user interaction and system efficiency through various interfaces and functionalities.
 They manage resource allocation, execute programs, facilitate I/O operations, and maintain file systems.
 Additionally, OS services include **process communication** and error detection to ensure stable and secure operations.
 The OS interfaces, such as the graphical user interface (GUI) and command-line interface (CLI), enable users to interact with these services effectively.

 # Appendix